Rugby union in England: First international and the schism in rugby

-On 27 March 1871 the first ever international match took place, involving the England rugby team and the Scottish.
-Scotland won the match, which was played at Raeburn Place in Edinburgh.
+On 27 March 1871 the first ever international match took place, involving England and Scotland.
+The Scottish side won the match, which was played at Raeburn Place in Edinburgh.
 In 1884, England opted not to join the International Rugby Football Board which was formed by Ireland, Scotland and Wales, as they thought they should have greater representation on the board as they have the larger number of clubs.

 By the late 19th century, the issue over broken time in rugby had become important, particularly in the North of England, where a larger working class played rugby compared to the south, thus their work and injuries they received whilst playing came into conflict with the rules of amateurism.
 With mounting pressure regarding player payments and veiled professionalism, on 29 August 1895 at a meeting at the George Hotel, Huddersfield, 21 clubs met to form the Northern Rugby Football Union and thus resigned from the RFU.
 The game of rugby league was formed from the disaffected clubs.

 During this period, rugby was played between counties similar to the system of first-class cricket in England now.
 In 1907, Cornwall won the county tournament and went on to represent Britain at Rugby union at the 1908 Summer Olympics.